-- When explosive violence was used in a populated area, 95% of the deaths and injuries were civilians.
+- When explosive violence was used in a populated area, 93% of casualties were civilians

-- IEDs caused, by far, the most harm in this period, with 97% of civilian deaths and injuries caused by such weapons
+- IEDs caused, by far, the most harm in this period, with 92% of civilian deaths and injuries resulting from this type of explosive

-- 2015 was the worst year in this period for civilian deaths and injuries from explosive violence in Nigeria
+- 2015 was the worst year in this period for civilian harm in Nigeria, with AOAV recording 2,920 civilian deaths and injuries from explosive violence

 Boko Haram’s murderous suicide bombings